BVI-CC: A Dataset for Research on Video Compression and Quality Assessment: Subjective Experiments

 \subsection{Participants and Data Processing}

-A total of 60 subjects (20 for each test session), with an average age of 27 (age range 20-45), from the University of Bristol were compensated for their participation in the experiments.
+A total of 62 subjects, with an average age of 27 (age range 20-45), from the University of Bristol (students and staff), were compensated for their participation in the experiments.
 All of them were tested for normal or corrected-to normal vision.
+Consent forms were signed by each participant and the data were anonymized.
 Responses from the subjects were first recorded as quality scores in the range 0-100, as explained earlier.
-Difference scores were then calculated for each trial and each subject by subtracting the quality score of the distorted sequence from its corresponding reference.
-Difference Mean Opinion Scores (DMOS) were then obtained for each trial by taking the mean of the difference scores among participants.
+Difference scores were then calculated for each tested sequence and each subject $i$ by subtracting the quality score of the distorted sequence $OS_{dis}$ from its corresponding reference $OS_{ref}$.
+Difference Mean Opinion Scores (DMOS) and the respective statistics (standard error, confidence intervals, etc) were then obtained for each trial by taking the mean of the difference scores among participants $N$.
+Particularly, DMOS values for a video $v$ were calculated as follows:

+In order to reflect the quality taking into account the relative difference from the score of the hidden reference (in this case the original) for each participant $i$, we subtracted the $DMOS_v$ from the maximum quality score (100).

+Further to the score collection, we performed post-screening of the subjects.
+Following the~\cite{r:BT500} protocols, for each resolution group, we performed outlier rejection on all participant scores.
+No participants were rejected.
+Moreover, we calculated the subject bias according the Recommendation~\cite{r:P913} and removed it before performing any statistical analysis.
+As defined in the recommendation, subject bias is the difference between the average of one subject's ratings and the average of all subjects' ratings for each processed video sequence.
+To remove subject bias, the recommendation proposed to subtract that its value from each one of subject's ratings.